Hereditary neuropathy with predisposition to pressure palsy

 Positron emission tomography using fluoro-deoxyglucose (FDG-PET) may be useful in identifying metastatic breast cancer in or near the brachial plexus or other rare tumors, such as malignant peripheral nerve sheath tumor (01; 08).
 In some patients, FDG-PET identifies tumors not clearly imaged by CT or MR scanning.
 Combined CT-FDG-PET imaging may identify diffuse lymphomatous infiltration of the plexus (19; 22).
 FDG-PET scans were negative in a few reported patients believed to have radiation plexopathy.
 To date there is little solid information regarding the reliability with which FDG-PET can differentiate brachial plexus metastases from radiation plexopathy.

 Radionuclide bone scans in patients with lumbosacral plexus metastases show abnormal uptake in the pelvis, sacrum, or vertebrae in approximately two thirds of patients (25).
 CT scans of the pelvis or abdomen show a tumor mass, lymphadenopathy, or bone erosion in at least 75% of patients with lumbosacral plexus metastases (25; 44).
 Up to one third of patients have bilateral tumor on scans despite unilateral signs and symptoms.
 Up to 40% of patients have concomitant epidural tumor extension.
 Tumor cells that spread in a linear fashion along nerve roots may not be apparent on scans; in these patients the initial scan is normal but repeat scans usually show tumor within 6 months.

 Surgical exploration or CT-guided biopsy of the brachial plexus may be done as a "last resort" in attempting to differentiate metastases from radiation damage, but surgery is technically challenging, carries morbidity, and can miss metastatic tumor (30).
-Proposed criteria for surgical exploration of the brachial plexus include (1) no evident tumor on MR scan, (2) definite neuroanatomic localization of the signs and symptoms (to determine the appropriate surgical approach), (3) no evidence of diffuse metastatic tumor, and (4) onset of neurologic symptoms several years after successful tumor therapy (23).
-CT-guided needle biopsy of the brachial plexus may be an alternative to open surgical exploration (12).
+Proposed criteria for surgical exploration of the brachial plexus include (1) no evident tumor on MR scan, (2) definite neuroanatomic localization of the signs and symptoms (to determine the appropriate surgical approach), (3) no evidence of diffuse metastatic tumor, and (4) onset of neurologic symptoms several years after successful tumor therapy (19).
+FDG-PET hypermetabolic activity may be used as a guide for biopsy planning and diagnostic clarification (08).